Myvar/icos-dev/docs.md

 }

 ```
 We can see that the implementation uses the time provider microservice to get the time.
-In this example, by creating a private field for the micro service, the dependency injection system will automatically assign the proxy interface that will use a custom TCP binary protocol to communicate with the actual implementation of the interface, running in another container .
+In this example, by creating a private field for the microservice, the dependency injection system will automatically assign the proxy interface that will use a custom TCP binary protocol to communicate with the actual implementation of the interface, running in another container .

 # CFG File
 The config file must be placed in the ``_res`` file.
 Look at the example below with the comments describing what every setting does .